 This page details the use of Playlists, the sounds contained within them, and the playlist's various settings.

-The Playlist Directory allows Gamemasters and Assistants to create new Playlists and modify existing ones.
-All players can access this sidebar, to view the currently playing playlists and adjust client-side volume controls.
+The Audio Playlist tab allows Gamemasters and Assistants to create new Playlists and modify existing ones.
+All players can access this sidebar, to view the currently playing playlists and adjust their client-side volume controls.

 Global Volume Controls

 Global volume controls are client-sided sliders that modify all sounds of certain categories, allowing players to fine-tune volume levels on their end.
 This panel can be expanded and collapsed with a left-click of the mouse, showing or hiding the following volume sliders:

 The Playlists volume slider determines the master volume of playlists played by the Gamemaster.